Out of the box, Drupal displays code snippets that don't get highlighted.

 - After a few seconds, you should see the message, confirming that your CKEditor CodeSnippet has been successfully enabled:

 Good job!
 Next, you need to get the Insert Code Snippet button available to you.

 Step #2.
 Add the Insert Code Snippet Button to Your CKEditor Toolbar

 - Go to Configuration > Text formats and editors > Basic HTML

 - Click Configure:

-- Locate the CodeSnippet button on the Active buttons toolbar.
+- Locate the CodeSnippet button on the Available buttons toolbar.

 - Drag and drop it to the Active toolbar.
 Inside the Tools group, that is next to the source button, will be a good place to drop it onto:

 Notice, that once you dropped the CodeSnippet button to the Active toolbar, your CKEditor plugin interface changes.
 Two new settings appear: